IsaiasLourenco/Single-Page-CV/readme.md

 # Single-Page CV Projet from FrontEnd Developer site (https://roadmap.sh/projects/single-page-cv)

 The goal of this project is to teach you how to create a structured, single-page resume using just HTML.
 I needed to focus on presenting my education, skills and professional history in a clear and semantic way.
-The style will be covered in a later project.
+The style will be covered in a later project

 ## Functionalities